silverbulletmd/silverbullet/website/Install/Configuration.md

 # Security
 $security

 SilverBullet enables plugs to run shell commands.
-This is used by e.g. the [[🔌 Git]] plug to perform git commands.
+This is used by e.g. the [[Plugs/Git]] plug to perform git commands.
 This is potentially unsafe.
 If you don’t need this, you can disable this functionality:

 * `SB_SHELL_BACKEND`: Enable/disable running of shell commands from plugs, defaults to `local` (enabled), set to `off` to disable.
 It is only enabled when using a local folder for [[$storage]].